tot/tot/README.md

 - Discord: cud#1585

 ## 💡 Current Projects
-- [Eversify](https://eversify.com) - Providing resources to bridge the gap between professional investors and retail investors
-- Learn Python
+- MusicMates - A social platform to explore music personalities and showcase your own